Rainforest vs. Rainforest Classic

 If there is not enough text to evaluate, Text Matching will not be available.
 This will happen with graphics, logos etc., and other elements that don't have discernible text.
 In this instance, Text Matching will not be used and there is not an option to engage it.
 Our detection logic will continue to improve and cover a wider range of cases.
 If you believe however that there is an issue please let us know at [email protected].

 There is too much information to evaluate.
 In order to preserve accuracy, Text Matching works best with smaller chunks of text.
 In this instance, Text Matching will not be used and there is not an option to engage it.

 Instead of capturing a large piece of the screen, try several smaller if that still satisfies your test case.
 If you believe however that there is an issue please let us know at [email protected].

 Multiple lines of center-aligned text

-NOTE: Even though Content Matching looks like it is engaged, Content Matching will not actually be used.
+NOTE: Even though Text Matching looks like it is engaged, Text Matching will not actually be used.

 If you have any questions, please feel free to reach out to us at [email protected] or through Intercom!